 Michaelis School of Fine Art

-The Michaelis School of Fine Art was founded in 1925 and has produced outstanding graduates.
-The school is staffed by some of South Africa’s leading fine artists, printmakers, sculptors and photographers and is internationally recognised as one of South Africa’s foremost institutions for the study of fine art and new media at an advanced level.
-It houses the Michaelis Gallery, which hosts exhibitions by local and international artists, and an annual end-of-the-year exhibition of fourth-year student works.
-Visit the Michaelis School of Fine Art website for more information.
+The Michaelis School of Fine Art was founded in 1925 and has produced some outstanding graduates.
+The school is staffed by some of South Africa’s leading fine artists, printmakers, sculptors and photographers and is internationally recognised as one of South Africa’s foremost institutions for the study of fine art and new media.
+It houses the Michaelis Gallery, which hosts exhibitions by local and international artists, and an annual end-of-the-year exhibition of work by fourth-year students.

 The South African College of Music (SACM) offers training in orchestral studies, instruments, piano, voice, African music and jazz.
 The college has several string, wind, jazz and percussion ensembles as well as choirs, a symphony orchestra and the Jazz Big Band.
-Their acclaimed Opera School presents an annual season of performances.
+The acclaimed Opera School presents an annual season of performances.
 The college also offers a wide range of postgraduate programmes in ethnomusicology, performance studies in classical music, African music and jazz, musicology (theory and history) and composition.
-More information is available at the South African College of Music website.